MicrosoftDocs/azure-devops-docs/docs/boards/work-items/guidance/choose-process.md

 The default processes differ mainly in the work item types (WITs) they provide for planning and tracking work.

 Basic is the most lightweight and is in a selective Preview.
-Scrum is the next most light-weight.
+Scrum is the next most lightweight.
 Agile supports many Agile method terms, and CMMI, which stands for Capability Maturity Model Integration, provides the most support for formal processes and change management.

 [!INCLUDE [temp](../../includes/note-basic-process.md)]